Evacuations ordered as fire threatens homes in Washington County | Gephardt Daily

 The public is being asked to avoid the area.

+The Central Fire was first reported at 3:55 p.m. and is estimated at 15 acres, state wildfire officials said.
+The fire started on private land and is human-caused, according to Utah Fire Info.

+“Firefighters have stopped forward progress but are experiencing high winds,” Utah Fire Info stated on social media.
+“Firefighters will continue to secure the perimeter of the fire.”

-The Washington County Sheriff’s Office, Dammeron Valley Fire and Rescue, and Hurricane Valley Fire and Rescue also are responding.
+The St. George Fire Department, Dammeron Valley Fire and Rescue and Hurricane Valley Fire and Rescue also responded to assist.

-Central and Pine Valley are census-designated places in north-central Washington County.
+Central is a census-designated place in north-central Washington County.